kratenko/lovem/journal/2022-07/09-let-there-be-source-code.md

 ---

 # Let there be source code

+__Finally, I will be showing some source code.
+Not directly in the journal, but I will link you to GitHub, for a start.__

 I have written code.
 And this time, I (re-)started lovem in a public git repository, so you can see what I do, if you are interested.
 And I hope it puts enough pressure on me, to keep on the project for a while.